Harry Kandel: Music career

 He formed his own group, Harry Kandel's Famous Inlet Orchestra, in 1916.
 He also got into business, opening the People's Talking Machine Company on South Street, a store which sold records, sheet music and Piano rolls.

 At around the same time he was recruited by the Victor Recording Company to help develop its klezmer music catalog.
 He became one of the well-known names in the genre alongside his contemporaries Naftule Brandwein, Max Leibowitz and Dave Tarras.
 According to Philadelphia klezmer researcher Hankus Netsky, his recordings during this era were full of melodies and musicians from that city's klezmer music milieu, including drummer and xylophonist Jacob Hoffman, and was quite distinct from the recordings of the better-known New York bandleaders.
 He also recorded for Brunswick and Okeh.
 He recorded roughly 90 sides of Jewish music from 1915 to 1927.

 He mostly retired from orchestral work in 1924 to run a music store.
 He continued performing on occasions, and appeared on the radio.
 In the 1930s he primarily made his living running electrical appliance stores.
 In the early '30s he mainly sold radios and by the late '30s was running a store that sold Westinghouse refrigerators.
 Years later Kandel's wife's obituary remembered him not as a musician but as a "pioneer electrical appliance dealer".
 He also used his businesses to lend support to Jewish radio; for a time in the 1930s he collaborated with the Kolster Radio Corporation to fund the Kandel-Kolster Hour.
-That program, which aired on WDAS, presented singers such as Chaim Tauber and Moishe Oysher to the city.
+That program, which aired on WDAS, presented singers such as Chaim Towber and Moishe Oysher to the city.

-He died in Philadelphia on July 20 or 22, 1943, and was buried in the Montefiore Cemetery.
+He died in Philadelphia in July 1943.

 Family

 Kandel married his wife Pauline (née Wool or Voll) in Philadelphia in 1907.
-She continued to live in Philadelphia after Harry's death and passed away herself in 1952.
+She continued to live in Philadelphia after Harry's death and died herself in 1952.
 Their children were Reba (born 1911), Samuel (born 1913), and Doris (born 1921), all born in Philadelphia.